Walter J. Davis - The Suffolk Times

 Walter J. Davis

-Walter J. Davis, 92 of Southold, passed away peacefully on Nov.
+Walter J. Davis of Southold, 92, passed away peacefully on Nov.
 7, 2024.
-Born on Dec.
+Born Dec.
 24, 1931, in Manhattan, Walter lived a life defined by service, dedication and love for his family.

-After retiring from the police department, Walter began a second chapter in his life as a doll doctor at the Long Island Doll Hospital, Southold.
+After retiring from the police department, Walter began a second chapter in his life as a doll doctor at the Long Island Doll Hospital in Southold.
 In this unique and cherished role, he worked alongside his beloved wife, Jan, with whom he shared a deep and abiding love.

 Paid post